 - That Christ teaches that how he cares for the church is how men are to relate to women.
 And Christ in no way suppressed the church but rather unleashed the church and cared for her (Eph 5:25-33)

 So do I believe that this verse is about a particular woman and not all women everywhere?
-There is strong credence to believe that this could be the case and its something we would do right to consider, at least as a possibility.
+There is strong credence to believe that this could be the case and its something we would do well to consider, at least as a possibility.